jarednjk/map-project-tourist-attractions/README.md

 | I want to know the current weather condition so I can avoid outdoor activites and choose indoor ones in the event of a bad weather. | Feature to show 24hr and 2hr weather forecast |
 | I want to easily find food nearby after visiting an attraction. | Feature to show nearby eateries within a 500m range of the attraction |

+### Non-Functional Requirements

+#### Performance criteria
+- Web app should load relatively fast.
+Interactions within the app should also not be too laggy or else users will get impatient and quit.

+#### Mobile responsiveness
+- Web app should be mobile responsive as tourists might not bring their laptops with them to a foreign country.
+Users might also use the app on-the-go as they travel from one attraction to another.

 ### Colors

 Vibrant colors are selected in this design to bring out the fun in these tourist attractions.
-However, the main color, red, is chosen for CTA buttons in the landing page.
-This is synonymous with the color of Singapore's flag.
+For the call-to-action buttons in the landing page, the main color, red, is chosen to be synonymous with the color of Singapore's flag.

 ![#d9534f](https://github.com/jarednjk/map-project-tourist-attractions/blob/main/img/readme/D9534F%20color.jpeg)

 ### Fonts

-Roboto and sans serif font are selected for a clean and cutting edge look to make it easy on the user's eyes.
+Roboto and sans serif are selected for a clean and cutting edge look to make it easy on the user's eyes.

 ![roboto](https://github.com/jarednjk/map-project-tourist-attractions/blob/main/img/readme/roboto_font.png)
 <!-- On the other hand, my family might prefer visiting historical monuments.
 Therefore, different age groups and personalities have different interest in the choice of activities they wish to participate.